danielmorenoes/fake-news-detector/README.md

 # fake-news-detector
-AI trining to detect fake news on a kaggle dataset
+AI training to detect fake news on a kaggle dataset